One of the areas we’re often asked about is that of policies. In this article I’ll cover some of the dos and don’ts of creating ISO 27001 policies.

 In information security terms, we would probably say it’s a set of rules to follow.

 So how many policies do you need to comply with the ISO27001 standard?
-Well, a simple search of the term within the standard document comes up with about ten discrete instances where the need for a policy is mentioned:
+Well, a simple search of the term within the 2022 standard document only comes up with three discrete instances where the need for a policy is mentioned:

 But in terms of how many documents that actually translates into is largely up to you and your organization.
 You could for example have one single information security policy that covers everything, and some people do that.
 The main advantage of this approach is simplicity.